Teichm\"uller harmonic map flow into nonpositively curved targets: Ruling out collar degeneration

 \subsection{Proof of the main theorem ruling out collar degeneration}

 Our basic set-up for Theorem \ref{mainthm} is that we have a one-parameter family of metrics $g(t)$ evolving under the equation $\pl{g}{t}= Re(P_g(\Psi(t)))$, with $\Psi(t)=\frac{\eta^2}{4} \Phi(u,g)$, and we need to control the evolution of the length of the shortest closed geodesic in order to prevent it from decreasing to zero in finite time, which would correspond to the degeneration of a collar.
-Our basic result in this direction is the following, which may be of independent interest.
-We work with respect to the complex coordinate $dz:=ds+id\th$, where $(s,\th)$ are cylindrical coordinates on the collar (see Lemma \ref{lemma:collar}).
+Our basic result in this direction is the following lemma, which may be of independent interest.
+We write $\Qu_{L^2}(M,g)$ for the infinite dimensional space of measurable quadratic differentials on $(M,g)$ with finite $L^2$ norm.
+To fix normalisations, take an arbitrary local complex coordinate $z=x+iy$ and write $g=\rho^2(dx^2+dy^2)$, so $\Psi=\psi (dx+idy)^2$ for some locally defined complex valued $L^2$ function $\psi$.
+We are then normalising so that

+In the lemma, we consider only the complex coordinate $z:=s+i\th$, where $(s,\th)$ are cylindrical coordinates on the collar (see Lemma \ref{lemma:collar}) and the corresponding $dz^2=(ds+id\th)^2$.

 \begin{lemma} Given an oriented closed surface $M$ of genus $\ga\geq 2$, there exists $C<\infty$ depending only on $\ga$ such that the following is true.
 Suppose $g(t)$ is a smooth one-parameter family of metrics in $\M$ for $t$ in a neighbourhood of $0$ such that at $t=0$, we have